jakelarue/beautiful-jekyll/aboutme.md

 A few things you should know about me:

 - I don't write for passion - I write for results
-- I actually drink my own kool-aid, so you're not dealing with a charlatan - I actually write for my own businesses
+- I write for my own businesses as well, so you're not dealing with a charlatan - I actually drink my own kool-aid
 - And I'm a heavy cryptocurrency enthusiast that loves to take random road trips and play poker